robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 ### Shared folder

 A shared folder holds all information that operates on a very basic level which developers can use to build applications and features.
-It is important to note here that all logical assumptions in the shared library should be that the service, util or component are unit-testable and can be regarded as "dumb" functions so that an easy approach is available for the developer.
+It is important to note here that all logical assumptions in the shared library should be that the service, util or component are unit-testable and can be regarded as "dumb" functions so that an easy approach is always available for the developer.

 We do not want to deploy the shared library as a seperate package since it will contain a lot of the monorepo logic.

 The shared library can import from (private or NPM) packages and the shared folders.

+The shared folder will have:

+- Components
+- Contexts
+- Hooks
+- Layouts
+- Services

 #### Components